congomongo/congomongo/readme.markdown

 CongoMongo is a work in progress.
 If you've used, improved, or abused it tell us about it at our [Google Group](http://groups.google.com/group/congomongo-dev).

+### License and copyright

+Congomongo is made available under the terms of an MIT-style license.
+Please refer to the source code for the full text of this license and for copyright details.